mark-ianz/himigkape/README.md

 # HimigKape

-A small, responsive landing site for a local coffee spot called **HimigKape** — a place where great coffee meets music.
+A small landing site for a coffee spot called HimigKape — a place where great coffee meets music.
 This static project showcases a hero section, featured items, a full menu rendered from local images, and a simple contact form.
 Built with plain HTML, modular CSS, and a touch of vanilla JavaScript for interactivity.

 ---